jamesbowman/py-bteve/docs/index.rst

 The Gameduino class is a specialization of the base class :class:`EVE`.

-.. class:: Gameduino
+.. class:: Gameduino([d])

+  :param spidriver d: when running on a PC, a SPIDriver object for communicating with the EVE hardware

   .. method:: init()

       Initialize the EVE hardware, calling method
-      Calls method :meth:`coldstart`.
+      :meth:`coldstart`.
-      Confirm that it is running.
+      Confirm that the BT81x is running, configure it for the attached screen, and render a blank frame.

   .. data:: w